 Ayman’s roots were Abyssinian through his mother.
-He was born through the union of his mother Barakah, a woman who was eventually freed from slavery by the Prophet (PBUH) and his father ‘Ubayd bin Zayd.
+He was born to his mother Barakah, a woman eventually freed from slavery by the Prophet (PBUH), and his father ‘Ubayd bin Zayd.

 Ayman embraced Islam in Mecca and made migration for the sake of Allah to Al-Madinah.
 He was a shepherd and was entrusted by the Prophet (PBUH) to look after his goats.

-Ayman was a participant in the campaigns to defend Islam.
-At the battle of Hunayn when some of the Muslims became panicked, Ayman was one of eight Muslims who stood by the Prophet (PBUH) and defended him.
+Ayman participated in many campaigns (battles) to defend Islam.
+At the battle of Hunayn when some of the Muslims got panicked, Ayman was one of eight Muslims who stood by the Prophet (PBUH) and defended him.